 We have prepared a comprehensive packing list that will provide you with additional guidance and ensure you don’t overlook any essential items.

-To begin planning your gorilla trekking adventure in Uganda & Rwanda, reach out to Trek Africa Tours, a trusted and licensed local operator with extensive experience in organizing gorilla safaris in both countries.
+To begin planning your gorilla trekking adventure in Uganda & Rwanda, reach out to Trek Africa Expeditions, a trusted and licensed local operator with extensive experience in organizing gorilla safaris in both countries.
 Whether you choose Uganda or Rwanda, the overall experience is equally remarkable, although logistics may differ.
 With our expertise, we can help you secure suitable accommodation, book transfers, and obtain permits for your preferred travel dates.